polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 with an error such as follows _"No slot exists for [src]"_ since this slot doesn't exist in your Hyperlambda vocabulary - Unless you for some reasons have an installation where this slot has been explicitly added to your vocabulary.

+## Hyperlambda documentation conventions

+When we document Hyperlambda slots, and nodes, which are almost the same, we will document the node's name with square brackets surrounding it, such as **[this]** illustrates, where _"this"_ is referencing a node, and is the name of a node.
+We will also make such node references **bold**, to make them more easy to see.

 ## How to use [eval]